icall-3/news-website/README.md

 To run this project navigate with a CLI of your choice into the parent folder of the source code and run the `npm run start` command.

 Navigate to `http://localhost:4200/` in a browser of your choice.
 The app will automatically reload if you change any of the source files.

+# Documentation

+In order to generate technical documentation we will use the [Compodoc](https://compodoc.app/) tool.
+To install it, you need to run the `npm install --save-dev @compodoc/compodoc` command in the parent folder of the project.
+After the installation is complete, just run the `npm run compodoc` command and access `http://127.0.0.1:8080/` in a browser of your choice, where you can find the generated documentation.